-On behalf of the ISO, Mr. Steven Otto reviewed materials that had been circulated and posted in advance of the meeting that continued discussions on the modeling approach and assumptions that ISO, together with Analysis Group, Inc. (AGI) planned to use to evaluate the forward clean energy market (FCEM) and net carbon pricing frameworks, including key design elements discussed at the April 15 meeting (e.g., integration of an FCEM with existing state policies and the treatment of storage resources).
-He noted that, following the ISO's presentation,
+On behalf of the ISO, Mr. Steven Otto reviewed materials that had been circulated and posted in advance of the meeting that continued discussions on the modeling approach and assumptions that the ISO, together with Analysis Group, Inc. (AGI) planned to use to evaluate the forward clean energy market (FCEM) and net carbon pricing (NCP) frameworks.